 You might need to wait for a couple of minutes to let it dry and use a piece of tissue to blot away some excess product.
 The lipstick won’t leave stains on your cup.
 One more thing I like about Romantic is it doesn’t make me feel terribly dry, heavy or tacky like Charming.
 My pout feels comfortable with it.
 Plus, the color is genuinely tempting.

-There is one thing I totally agree with theBalm Meet Matte Hughes lipsticks, they are very long lasting for seven to eight hours and a half.
+There is one thing I totally agree with theBalm Meet Matte Hughes lipsticks, they are very long-lasting for seven to eight hours and a half.
 Eating and drinking will not make the product fade away easily.
-Except for meals with a lot of oil, that can make the lipstick crumble off gradually from inner parts of my lips.
+Except for meals with a lot of oil, that can make the lipstick crumble off gradually from the inner parts of my lips.

 Housed in a plastic, transparent tube that you can see the lipstick colors through with an aluminum lid.
 The tube is weightless and easy to use.
 The product has a very impressive packaging design, which is nostalgic and vintage.
 I totally love its small cardboard container with the image of a lovey-dovey couple.
 That is cute and hilarious.